usefulalgorithm/usefulalgorithm/README.md

 - _Periphery_, by Periphery
 - _Black Messiah_, by D'Angelo
 - _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal
+- _Early Recordings 1994-95_, by Kreidler
 - _Don't Trust Mirrors_, by Kelly Moran
-- _Early Recordings 1994-95_, by Kreidler
 - _Liminality / Dream State Return_, by Elder
+- _Forgetting Is Violent_, by Patrick Shiroishi

 </details>